DenChenn/DenChenn/README.md

 I'm a student, software developer and a CEO of a start-up company.

 🔭 I’m currently working on our team's product !!!
-🌱 I’m currently learning GraphQL !!!
+🌱 I’m currently learning Kubernetes!!!

 ##